 Applying the Checklist

-Checklists are not a great way to guide architecture; developers don’t read them unless they are forced to.
-This meant that we (as architects) needed to schedule meetings with development teams to review existing components against this checklist, and needed to ensure we were aware of all new components in order to schedule reviews of them before coding started.
+Checklists are not a great way to guide architecture; developers generally don’t read them unless they are pushed to do so as day-to-day work tends to take priority.
+This meant that we (as architects) need to schedule meetings with development teams to review existing components against this checklist, and need to ensure we are aware of all new components in order to schedule reviews of them before coding started.
 Ideally the ideas in this checklist would instead be automated, ie violation of the rules by existing components would be automatically detected, and new components which don’t follow the rules would just not be deployable.
 However automating all these checks is a non-trivial thing to do.

 An (internal) tool was developed to present the items below as a form/survey/questionnaire.
 Each item can be answered as fulfilled/not-fulfilled/not-applicable, and notes can be added (eg a link to relevant documentation, dashboards, etc).
 An “overall score” can then be computed.
 Typically when performing a review, an appropriate number of tickets are raised to resolve the not-fulfilled items which have the greatest benefit/cost ratio.
 Future reviews then focus only on the still-unfulfilled items.